omarathon/tabula/README.markdown

 1. You're running on Linux or macOS
 2. You've installed [Docker Engine](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).
 3. You've got a stable hostname.
-If you're on-campus but don't a hostname registered to your workstation, contact IT Services.
+If you're on-campus but don't have a hostname registered to your workstation, contact IT Services.
 4. You've got an SSO provider ID registered with the IT Services Web Team.
 5. You've got a stable IP address and it's whitelisted for the SSO sentry (contact IT Services Web Team if necessary).